etherfi-protocol/smart-contracts/proposals/EFIP-5.md

 ### Blacklist on `transfer`

 It introduces a blacklist mechanism on `transfer`.
-It will prevent the transfer of tokens to the blacklisted addresses.
+It will prevent the transfer of tokens to and from blacklisted addresses.
 This will help to prevent the funds from being sent to the malicious contracts or addresses.

 Note that [USDCv2](https://etherscan.io/address/0x43506849d7c04f9138d1a2050bbf3a0c054402dd#code) by Circle implements the blacklist.